knowledge-summary/programming-book-summary/software-engineering-at-google.md

 # Chapter 23: Continuous Integration
-Continuous Integration, or CI, is generally defined as “a software development practice where members of a team integrate their work frequently.
+Continuous Integration, or CI, is generally defined as “a software development practice where members of a team integrate their work frequently and each integration is verified by an automated build to detect integration error as quickly as possible.
 The fundamental goal of CI is to automatically catch problematic changes as early as possible.

+Modern definition: the continuous assembling and testing of our entire complex and rapidly evolving ecosystem.

 CI and testing is tightly coupled.
 From a testing perspective, CI is a paradigm to inform the following
 - Which test to run in development/release workflow
-- Compose system under test (SUT)
+- Compose system under test (SUT), balancing concerns like fidelity and setup costs

 ## CI Concepts
 Life of a code change